Becoming You With Julie

 • 💬 Comments

 My obsession with pico de gallo started on my very first spring break in Cancun.
-Five girlfriends, a swim-up bar, and a waiter named Jorge who brought out the biggest bowl of fresh pico I’d ever seen—served with a warm basket of salty chips.
+Five girlfriends, a swim-up bar, and a waiter named Jorge who brought out the biggest bowl of fresh pico I’d ever seen, served with a warm basket of salty chips.

-Years later, I tracked Jorge down, and he shared his secrets with me.
+Years later, I tracked Jorge down, and he shared his recipe with me.
 With a few tweaks of my own and plenty of taste-testing, this is still my favorite.
 It’s the same style pico I fell in love with in Mexico — quick to make and impossible to stop eating.

 Why This Recipe Works